When I was looking for a bicycle to buy out of my pocket in 2018 there was one thing I was sure about - I wanted one bicycle that could do everything

 The road to narrowing down to one bicycle starts with making a list of what YOU want a bicycle to do.
 Because like I said before, it is imperative that you buy a bicycle for your needs rather than conform to a bicycle.

 So what was my wish list?
 It starts with where I live and what I do.
-As most of you may know, I live in Patnitop , a small hill station situated at an elevation of 2000m in the Himalaya.
+As most of you may know, I live in Patnitop, a small hill station situated at an elevation of 2000m in the Himalaya.
 I spend most of my time in the Himalaya, but for a few months in a year I travel to Delhi or Mumbai for my work.
 So a bicycle for me has to work in the mountains (most of the time) and in the city (some of the time).
-Therefore, the bicycle needs to have gearing low enough to get up to Nathatop : a local ridge-top that is a 1000+ metres vertical climb at an average of 10% grade, and yet has gears high enough so I can keep up with my pack of friends in the streets of Delhi.
+Therefore, the bicycle needs to have gearing low enough to get up to Nathatop: a local ridge-top that is a 1000+ metres vertical climb at an average of 10% grade, and yet has gears high enough so I can keep up with my pack of friends in the streets of Delhi.
 I use my bicycle for endurance and strength training and it has to be fast enough to get me the coveted KOMs around where I live, and it also has to double as a workhorse to get as much as 10-20 kgs of groceries from town – 4 kilometres away.
-I am an avid bike-packer and I use my bicycle loaded with gear on long 1000+ kilometre tours across India .
-Moreover since I gravitate to travel by state-run buses & train, the bike has to be robust enough to handle lateral stress which comes from loading it on top of a Himachal Roadways bus or under a sleeper seat in Indian Railways.
+I am an avid bike-packer and I use my bicycle loaded with gear on long 1000+ kilometre tours across India.
+Moreover, I gravitate towards travel by state-run buses & train, the bike has to be robust enough to handle lateral stress which comes from loading it on top of a Himachal Roadways bus or under a sleeper seat in Indian Railways.
 Since this would be a training bicycle for me, the convenience of flat bars on bad roads, in snow and ice, and on poor terrain outweigh the need to be aerodynamic vis-a-vis drop bars.
 It needed to be cheap enough because – well I did make a case about non-expensive bikes recently.

-My younger brother & I spent the most of the first-half of 2018 having heated discussions on what was the ‘perfect’ bike for me.
+My younger brother & I spent most of the first-half of 2018 having heated discussions on what was the ‘perfect’ bike for me.
 There was a lot of scouring on Cyclop, but most bicycles missed a certain critical component that I was not willing to compromise on.
 The closest I came to buying a bicycle was when Psynyde bikes launched its oxygen series of touring bikes.
 But, it came with rim brakes which I’ve realised to my peril don’t give me enough modulation when I am hurtling down a mountain road at over 60kmph.

 In the meantime, Bergamont quietly launched it’s 2018 Sweep 6.0 in India.
 I found this range of bikes intriguing because it had almost everything I wanted.
 The right price, no-nonsense aluminium frame, a spectacular olive green paintwork, a good drivetrain, eyelets for mounting racks, double-bottle cage bosses.
 The geometry was perfect and I knew from my fit calculator that a size 48 would fit me well.